 5. Choose your venue/s and secure your date

 Church?
 Garden?
 Beach?
 Restaurant?
 Dedicated wedding reception centre with a ceremony location included?
 Home?
 Farm?
 Whatever you decide, remember that you will need somewhere big enough to accommodate your (ceremony) guests and any special needs they may have, ceremony musicians, your aisle, décor, the celebrant’s set-up and room for the bridal party up front, (reception) table arrangements, décor, dance floor, cake and gift tables (if you choose to have these), musicians, and anything else you wish/need to accommodate.

 Check that the venues you’re interested in can accommodate your needs, but also that they have the dates free you are interested in hosting your wedding.

-True story: Alex’s sister-in-law and her husband had booked their wedding reception at a premier venue here in Melbourne and were assured that there were no other functions on that day.
-Not long before their wedding (less than four months) they found out that the venue was also hosting their Open Day for prospective clients.
+True story: Alex’s step-sister and her husband had booked their wedding reception at a premier venue here in Melbourne and were assured that there were no other functions on that day.
+Not long before their wedding (less than four months), they found out that the venue was also hosting their Open Day for prospective clients.
 A wedding venue will know with quite a lot of time, usually a year in advance, when they will host their open days.

 As we’d already checked off the four points above this, we knew we were looking for indoor venues with a maximum capacity of 75-80 people and would fit within our budget.
 We secured our ceremony venue within six to eight weeks of our engagement.
-It was a different story with our reception venue though – initially we couldn’t decide on a venue, and then when we did decide and booked them it was January 2015!
+It was a different story with our reception venue though – initially, we couldn’t decide on a venue, and then when we did decide and booked them it was January 2015!
 About a month later, we decided that the venue wasn’t right for us, so cancelled our booking (we hadn’t paid the deposit because they hadn’t sent us an invoice!).
 We locked in our chosen venue just four months out from our wedding – phew!

 Time since getting engaged: 6 – 12 weeks